Why is this medication prescribed?

-If you wear too many patches or wear patches for too long, too much lidocaine may be absorbed into your blood.
+If you wear too many lidocaine transdermal patches or topical systems or wear them for too long, too much lidocaine may be absorbed into your blood.
 In that case, you may experience symptoms of an overdose.

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.